precice/precice.github.io/pages/docs/fundamentals/fundamentals-roadmap.md

 In this page, you can find information about features that we plan to introduce in next releases.
 This is not meant to be a strict schedule, but rather a hint on the directions that preCICE is heading towards.
 We also have a few [issue milestones](https://github.com/precice/precice/milestones), which are updated more often.
 Issues and work packages of bigger features are generally grouped in [projects](https://github.com/precice/precice/projects).

-If you are looking for features introduced already in the past, have a look at our [Changelog](https://github.com/precice/precice/blob/develop/CHANGELOG.md).
+If you are looking for library features introduced already in the past, have a look at our [Changelog](https://github.com/precice/precice/blob/develop/CHANGELOG.md).
-For most recent developments waiting for the next release, have a look at the [unreleased changes](#unreleased-changes).
+For most recent developments waiting for the next release, have a look at the [unreleased changes](#changelog).

 ## In active development